jeffam/local_macos_php_webdev/local_macos_php_setup.md

 # macOS + php-fpm + apache

+Note: This document is now deprecated for the variation configured in the main.yml ansible playbook.
+Everything is mostly the same, but Caddy is used instead of Apache.

 These are the notes for my PHP (mainly Drupal) development setup on macOS.
 I've tried Vagrant and Docker, and I sure wish they were worth it, but filesystem performace issues are too noticeable.

 I prefer this native setup along with a robust development/staging server for catching any glitches from infrastructure differences.